Bijlmermeer

-The Bijlmermeer ([ˌbɛilmərˈmeːr]), or colloquially Bijlmer ([ˈbɛilmər]), is one of the neighbourhoods that form the Amsterdam-Zuidoost borough (Dutch: stadsdeel) of Amsterdam, Netherlands.
-To many people, the Bijlmer designation is used to refer to Amsterdam Zuidoost as a pars pro toto.
-The other neighbourhoods in Amsterdam Zuidoost are Gaasperdam, Bullewijk, Venserpolder and Driemond.
+The Bijlmermeer ([ˌbɛilmərˈmeːr]), or colloquially the Bijlmer ([ˈbɛilmər]), is a neighborhood in the Amsterdam-Zuidoost borough (Dutch: stadsdeel) in Amsterdam, Netherlands.
+The other neighborhoods in Amsterdam-Zuidoost are Gaasperdam, Bullewijk, Venserpolder and Driemond.

+History

+Bijlmermeer

+The Bijlmermeer was originally the name of a lake.
+In the early 17th century, more agricultural land was needed near Amsterdam.
+The grain imports from countries at the Baltic Sea became more expensive.
+So it was decided to drain the Bijlmermeer to increase domestic grain production.
+Land reclamation began in the 1620s.
+By 1626 it was transformed into a polder.

+It was also a former municipality in North Holland.
+In 1840, there were 23 houses and circa 180 inhabitants.
+Between 1812 and 1817, the municipality was annexed by Weesp.
+On 1 January 1848, the municipality was abolished and annexed by Weesperkarspel.

+The current Bijlmer neighborhood is in nearly the same place.
+The southern part was built in the West Bijlmerpolder to the west and in the East Bijlmerpolder to the south of the Bijlmermeer.

+Modernist urban design

-The Bijlmermeer neighbourhood, which today houses almost 50,000 people of over 150 nationalities, was designed as a single project as part of a then innovative Modernist approach to urban design.
-Led by architect Siegfried Nassuth and team, the original neighbourhood was designed as a series of nearly identical high-rise buildings laid out in a hexagonal grid.
+The Bijlmer neighbourhood was designed as a single project of a then innovative Modernist approach to urban design in the 1960s.
+Led by architect Siegfried Nassuth and team, the original neighborhood was designed as a series of nearly identical high-rise buildings laid out in a hexagonal grid.
 The goal was to create open spaces for recreation at grade, elevated roads to reduce pollution and traffic from those same recreation areas, and residences climbing upward offering residents views, clean air, and sunlight.
 The apartments were meant to attract a suburban population, in the manner of condominium housing.
 The buildings have several features that distinguish them from traditional Dutch high-rise flats, such as tubular walkways connecting the flats and garages.
 The blocks are separated by large green areas planted with grass and trees.
-Each flat has its own garages where cars can be parked.
+Each flat has its own designated garage space where cars can be parked.

 The Bijlmer was designed with two levels of traffic.
 Cars drive on the top level, the decks of which fly over the lower levels, pedestrian avenues and bicycle paths.
 This separation of fast and slow moving traffic is conducive to traffic safety.
 However, in recent years, the roads are once again being put into a single plane, so pedestrians, cycles and cars travel alongside each other.
 This is a move to lessen the effects of the 'inhuman' scale of some of the Bijlmer's designs and improve safety using direct sightlines.